 1. I've known you for five years.
 2. I've always been careful with my money.
 3. I've been saving money for a flat in London but I can't afford to buy a good flat yet.
 4. I've already saved quite a lot - actually 80% of the money I need.
 5. I've been doing some work for charity since my drama school years.
-6. I've been helping the poor children of Haiti for the last few years.
-7. We've helped many children already.
+6. I've

-Grammar focus: The Present Perfect or the Present Perfect Continuous?
+Grammar focus: Present Perfect or Present Perfect Continuous?

-To speak about a finished action we use the ...
-Tense.
+To speak about a finished action we use the ... tense.
 Such sentences answer the questions How much? / How many? / How long?

-To speak about an unfinished action which has been going on for some time we use the ...
-Tense.
+To speak about an unfinished action which has been going on for some time we use the ... tense.
 Such sentences answer the questions How much? / How many? / How long?

 3b.
-Use the verbs in the correct form: the Present Perfect Simple or the Present Perfect Continuous.
+Use the verbs in the correct form: Present Perfect Simple or Present Perfect Continuous.